fromanywhere/BlankProject/README.md

 Сore files which I use for starting a new project.

 Significant feature of my projects is small size and short lifetime of site (usually < 1 year).
-So i build compact project skeleton which help me begin to work effectially.
+So i build compact project skeleton which help me begin to work effectually.

 Project structure: